 We also take reasonable steps to protect your personal information.
 We restrict access to your personal information to those people or service providers who need to know that information to provide services.
 In addition, we train our employees about the importance of protecting the privacy and security of your information.

 Do we disclose your personal information to overseas recipients?

-We may disclose your personal information to overseas recipients, for example, to our cloud document storage facility (Dropbox) located in Ireland and with storage facilities around the world.
+We may disclose your personal information to overseas recipients, for example, to our cloud document storage facility (Microsoft) located in United States, Netherlands, Ireland, Singapore, Hong Kong (China).

 How can you access and correct your personal information?

 You may request access to any personal information we hold about you at any time by contacting us (see details below).
 Where we hold information that you are entitled to access, we will try to provide you with suitable means of accessing it (for example, by mailing or emailing it to you).
 We will not charge for simply making the request and will not charge for making any corrections to your personal information.

 There may be instances where we cannot grant you access to the personal information we hold.
 For example, we may need to refuse access if granting access would interfere with the privacy of others or if it would result in a breach of confidentiality.
 If that happens, we will give you written reasons for any refusal.

 If you believe that personal information we hold about you is incorrect, incomplete or inaccurate, then you may request us to amend it.
 We will consider if the information requires amendment.
 If we do not agree that there are grounds for amendment then we will let you know.

 What if you have a complaint about a breach of privacy?